How and When Can Americans Access the $1,200 Coronavirus Stimulus Checks?

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-As part of the $2.2 trillion coronavirus stimulus package that passed unanimously in the Senate late on Wednesday night is an emergency universal basic income payment of $1,200 for most every adult who makes under $75,000 a year.
-(According to an estimate by the conservative Tax Foundation, 93.6 percent of tax filers will receive some sort of payment.)
+Part of the $2.2 trillion coronavirus stimulus package signed by President Trump on March 27 is an emergency universal income payment of $1,200 for most every adult who makes under $75,000 a year.
+(According to an estimate by the conservative Tax Foundation, 93.6 percent of tax-filers will receive some sort of payment.)
 While progressive Democrats and voices on the left have made forceful arguments for why the one-off sum is not enough, the $1,200 is an unprecedented step in U.S. politics.
-And like many unprecedented additions to the safety net, for many it’s unclear how the stimulus program will translate from an idea in a bill to money in Americans’ billfolds.
-To help understand the stop-gap measure, below is a guide on how to access the $1,200 payment, and the political conversations surrounding the historic action.
+And like most unprecedented additions to the safety net, for many it’s unclear how the stimulus program will translate from an idea in a bill to money in Americans’ billfolds.
+To help understand the stopgap measure, below is a guide on how to access the $1,200 payment, and the political conversations surrounding the historic action.

 How much money is the payment?